 Mixed hardwood and pine forests cover the majority of the park.
 Year-round residents include owls, woodpeckers, Carolina chickadee, tufted titmouse, white-breasted nuthatch, Carolina wren, and eastern towhee.
 Nesting migrants such as orchard oriole, red-eyed vireo, wood thrush, and warblers are common in the forest and forest edges.
 Placid Lake offers views of Canada geese, mallards, barn swallows, and herons.
 Open areas are good for robins, bluebirds and killdeer.
 100 species of birds have been recorded in the park.
-For more locations, VIEW FLYER.
+For more park and nearby birding locations, VIEW FLYER.

 Chickasaw State Park offers opportunities for teachers to help students of all ages develop a depth of understanding for the world around them.
 Our educational programming reflects this diversity and provides opportunities for teachers to use the park as a classroom for a teaching tool, both in the classroom and in the field.
 The park covers roughly 3,000 years of human history, includes 14,000 acres of land, and provides a variety of healthy and fun outdoor recreational opportunities.

 The picturesque sand swimming beach on the shore of Lake Placid is very popular with visitors.
 It is open seasonally from 8 a.m. until sunset.
 Swimming is free of charge.
 There are no lifeguards on duty and swimming is at your own risk.

 Lakeshore Trail — 1.5 Miles — Natural Surface — Easy

 Friends Trail — 1.5 Miles — Natural Surface — Moderate

 Forked Pine Trail — 0.7 Miles — Natural Surface — Moderate

 Fern Creek Trail — 0.8 Miles — Natural Surface — Easy